-Accuser and star witness testifies at R Kelly trial
+Woman describes frequent sex with R Kelly before she was 18

 CHICAGO (AP) — A woman who prosecutors say R. Kelly manipulated for sex starting when she was about 14 years old took the witness stand Thursday at Kelly’s child pornography and obstruction of justice trial, becoming the first accuser to testify in the singer’s hometown of Chicago.

-The woman — now 37 and referred to in pretrial filings as “Minor 1” and during the trial by the pseudonym, “Jane” — has been a central figure in Kelly’s legal troubles going back more than 20 years.
+The woman — now 37 and referred in pretrial filings as “Minor 1” and during the trial by the pseudonym, “Jane” — has been a central figure in Kelly’s legal troubles going back more than 20 years.
 Prosecutors say a video Kelly took of himself having sex with Jane around the year 2000 led to the first investigations of the singer.

 Speaking softly and tentatively at first, Jane described her upbringing in a musical family in a Chicago suburb, including that she was home-schooled because she was in a touring musical group that she joined when she was about 12.